Toufik el-Hibri: Scouting activities

 In 1973, his son Muhammad el-Hibri was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.

 Offspring

-He is the father of Khalil al-Hibri, a prominent Lebanese politician and businessman, and Mohamad al-Hibri who was an active member of the Lebanese jarah Scout and Yahya Al-Hibri who was a Lebanese Diplomat.
-His grandchildren are Azizah Y. al-Hibri, a prominent women activist in the United States, and Hind Al Hibri who is involved in scientific research.
+He was the father of Khalil al-Hibri, a prominent Lebanese politician and businessman, and Mohamad al-Hibri who was an active member of the Lebanese jarah Scout and Yahya Al-Hibri who was a Lebanese Diplomat.
+His grandchildren are Azizah Y. al-Hibri, a prominent women's rights activist, law professor and Islamic scholar in the United States, and Hind Al Hibri who is involved in scientific research.
 Ibrahim Al-Hibri was an industrialist and philanthropist and the father of Fuad El-Hibri.